http://all-history.org/world_literature/mandelstam1.htm

 Like feminine silver, it’s forged here

-Like feminine silver, it’s forged here,
+Like feminine silver, it’s forged here, what fought with oxides and alloys,

 and it’s quiet work that silvers